 - The Municipal Transportation Agency's (MTA) net capital assets increased by \$2.9 million this fiscal year.
-This was primarily due to ongoing construction work on the Third Street Light Rail project, a major expansion of the MUNI Metro system in the City's southeast neighborhoods. - The Water Department's net capital assets increased by \$60 million.
-This included improvements at the Lombard Reservoir Seismic Upgrade, Sunset Pipeline, East Bay Fluoride, Third Street Light Rail and Alemany Water Main totaling approximately \$35 million, and an increase in structure, buildings, and equipment totaling approximately \$24 million. - Hetch Hetchy Water and Power increased net capital assets by \$6.7 million.
-This included the capital additions for O'Shaughnessy Dam discharge modifications, Early Intake Fire Emergency improvement, Holm Powerhouse Generator rehabilitation, and Priest Reservoir By-Pass improvements, totaling \$15.8 million. - The Airport reported a decrease in net capital assets of \$140.9 million or 3.6 percent for fiscal year 2004-2005 due largely to the net effect of depreciation against completed projects of the Near Term Master Plan for SFO in recent years.
-This plan includes the new International Terminal (completed in 2001), the Bay Area Rapid Transit (BART) Station at SFO and Air Train people mover (completed in 2003) and new parking facilities, roadways, runway improvements, and other Airport facilities.
+This was primarily due to ongoing construction work on the Third Street Light Rail project, a major expansion of the MUNI Metro system in the City's southeast neighborhoods. • - The Water Department's net capital assets increased by \$60 million.
+This included improvements Third Street at the Lombard Reservoir Seismic Upgrade, Sunset Pipeline, East Bay Fluoride, Third Stre Light Rail and Alemany Water Main totaling approximately \$35 million, and an increase structure, buildings, and equipment totaling approximately \$24 million. • - Hetch Hetchy Water and Power increased net capital assets by \$6.7 million.
+This included the capital additions for O'Shaughnessy Dam discharge modifications, Early Intake Fire Emergency improvement, Holm Powerhouse Generator rehabilitation, and Priest Reservoir By-Pass improvements, totaling \$15.8 million. - year 2004-2005 due largely to the net effect of depreciation against completed projects of the Near Term Master Plan for SFO in recent years.
+This plan includes the new International The Airport reported a decrease in net capital assets of \$140.9 million or 3.6 percent for fiscal Terminal (completed in 2001), the Bay Area Rapid Transit (BART) Station at SFO and Air Train people mover (completed in 2003) and new parking facilities, roadways, runway improvements, and other Airport facilities.
 In addition, as noted above, approximately \$50 million capitalized costs of a runway development project were expensed due to asset impairment. - Under governmental activities, net capital assets increased by \$57.2 million.
 This included construction in progress of Harding Park Club House, the North Beach Recreation Center and pool, Page Street Community Garden, Excelsior Branch Library renovation, and various street improvement and traffic signal upgrades.

-At the end of the year, the City's business type activities had approximately \$196 million in commitments for various capital projects.
-Of this, MTA had approximately \$50 million, Water Department had \$73 million, Hetch Hetchy had \$16 million, Clean Water had \$40 million, and the Afrort had \$17 million.
-In addition, there was approximately \$41 million reserved for encumbrances his capital project funds for the general government.
+activities had approximately \$196 million in Department had \$73 million.
+Hetch Hetchy had \$16 million, Clean Water had \$40 million, and the Airport had \$17 million.
+In addition, there was approximately \$41 million reserved for encumbrances \$50 million, Water MTA had approximately At the end of the year, the City's business type commitments for various capital projects.
+Of this, in capital project funds for the general government.
 For government-wide financial statement presentation, all depreciable capital assets were depreciated from acquisition date to the end of the current fiscal year.
 Fund financial statements record capital asset purchases as expenditures.